 6) Be prepared with your solos.
 You may have the opportunity to try it twice but it likely won’t be more than that.
 Know what lick you will do and be ready to double if Scott asks you to.
 Every year solos sound great by the time we perform live in concert because you get comfortable with them and add style and personality.
 When you listen back to the CD, you are disappointed in your performance compared to the live show.
 Make those additions of style now so that you won’t have any regrets.
 OWN IT!

-7) Treat any engineers or staff at the studio respectfully.
+7) Treat Shane or any engineers or staff at the studio respectfully.
 Show your class by cleaning-up after yourselves and keeping your noise level to a minimum.

 8) Don’t come dressed like a homeless person.
 We may have the opportunity to take some pictures, and possibly even some video.
 You don’t have to be in dress code, but bathe, and don’t come in your pajamas.
 Please dress appropriately.